-Note that if blocking is an essential part of a pattern then the gauge statement should tell you if it relates to the blocked or unblocked stitch pattern – sometimes you will get one gauge measurement for both!
-If the gauge doesn’t mention blocking, it’s fairly safe to assume that it’s the unblocked tension it represents.
+Note that if blocking is an essential part of a pattern then the gauge statement should tell you if it relates to the blocked or unblocked stitch pattern – sometimes you will get one gauge measurement for each.

 This post contains affiliate links.
 This means if you click a link to a product and go on to make a purchase, I receive a small percentage of the sale at no extra cost to you.
 You can read my full affiliate disclosure here

 Should I block my project before I sew in the ends?

 The general consensus is that blocking before you sew in ends gives a better finished look, but it really depends on your project.

 If you sew in ends and then block your work, the sewn in ends may cause some resistance meaning you don’t get an even look.
 If you sew in your ends after you have blocked your work then you know you are working with the final tension.